 app in the following screenshot.

-Moss helps you manage different resources: servers, sites, server users, databases, database users, cron jobs, workers, and the like.
+Moss helps you manage different resources: servers, sites, server users, databases, database users, cron jobs, workers, firewall rules, and the like.
 These resources are organized in workspaces so that you can easily differentiate among environments, clients and/or teams.

 Every resource has a status: